Harshita1303/Python/06-Day6-Variables-and-Data-Types/.tutorial/Tutorial.md

 ```

-**Tuple:**  A tuple is an ordered collection of data with elements separated by a comma and enclosed within parentheses.
+**Tuple - ():**  A tuple is an ordered collection of data with elements separated by a comma and enclosed within parentheses.
 Tuples are immutable and can not be modified after creation.

 **Example:**